 Skin grafting can greatly improve the function of a scarred area.
 However, it is important to note that transferred skin may not precisely match the color and texture of the surrounding skin.

 Flap surgery is a complex surgical procedure in which skin, along with the underlying fat, blood vessels and sometimes the muscle, is moved from a healthy part of the body to the injured site.
-In some flaps, the blood supply remains attached at one end to the donor site; in others, the blood vessels in the flap are reattached to vessels at the new site with the use of microvascular surgery.
+In some flaps, the blood supply remains attached at one end to the donor site; in others, the blood vessels in the flap are reattached to vessels at the new site using microvascular surgery.

 Flap surgery can greatly improve the function of a scarred area.
 However, the transferred skin may not precisely match the color and texture of the surrounding skin.
 In general, flap surgery produces better cosmetic results than skin grafts.